 - Sodium: Fried chicken shouldn’t be boring or bland, so we use a variety of seasonings, including a ¼ teaspoon of salt.
 This amount is enough to liven up the flavor of the meat while keeping the sodium within the recommended amount.

-If you happen to be looking for more healthy air fryer dishes, check out our air fryer pork tenderloins recipe.
+If you happen to be looking for more healthy air fryer dishes, check out our air fryer chicken legs recipe and Air Fryer Chicken Wings Recipe.
 Serve the dish with some roasted vegetables or a salad and juice to help you meet your daily fiber and micronutrient requirements.

 Ingredients for Air Fryer Buttermilk Fried Chicken

 - Chicken: You can use your favorite cut of chicken, from wings to thighs.
 A tip is to keep the bones in and skin on as this will result in a more crispy and juicy fried chicken.
 And if you go for breast, dice it in half to get the proper thickness to cook.

 - Buttermilk: The acidity in buttermilk breaks down the protein, making the meat tender and juicy when baked.
 If you run out of buttermilk, scroll down for a 5-minute DIY buttermilk recipe.

 - All-purpose Flour and Cornstarch: The chicken is coated with a blend of flour and cornstarch to ensure a crispy exterior.
 This coating creates a seal to help keep the moisture inside the meat, as well as turning out golden brown exterior perfection under heat.